textmagic/textmagic-rest-perl-v2/docs/TextMagicApi.md

 my $page = 56; # int | Fetch specified results page.
 my $limit = 56; # int | The number of results per page.
-my $status = 'status_example'; # string | Fetch schedules with the specific status: a - actual, c - completed, x - all
+my $status = 'status_example'; # string | Fetch schedules with a specific status: a - actual, c - completed, x - all.
 my $order_by = 'order_by_example'; # string | Order results by some field.
 Default is id
 my $direction = 'direction_example'; # string | Order direction.
 Default is desc.